-Connecticut: Adult-Use Cannabis Sales Begin This Week - NORML
+Connecticut: Adult-Use Cannabis Sales Begin - NORML

-Select retailers will begin selling cannabis products to those age 21 or older on Tuesday, January 10, 2023.
+Select retailers can now sell cannabis products to those age 21 or older.

-To date, nine operators have received dual licensure from state officials to engage in both medical and adult-use sales.
-Sales will initially be limited to 1/4 ounce of cannabis flower, or its equivalent, per transaction.
-A map of outlets receiving licensure is online.
+Nine operators have received dual licensure from state officials to engage in both medical and adult-use sales.
+Seven of those are now engaging in adult-use sales.
+Sales are initially limited to 1/4 ounce of cannabis flower, or its equivalent, per transaction.
+A map of operators is online.

 “A robust, above-ground retail marijuana market is necessary in order to disrupt the unregulated marketplace and to assure that consumers have adequate access to lab-tested, high quality products at competitive prices,” NORML’s Deputy Director Paul Armentano said.